 I just thought that today we should start on a lighter note by sharing funny and serious credit card quotes.
-These have been drawn from the saying of some very famous people from various countries.
+These have been drawn from the saying of some incredibly famous people from various countries.

-Almost everyone nowadays has a credit card and the levels of consumer credit card debt are rising rapidly to a point that it may affect negatively some economies.
+Everyone nowadays has a credit card, and the levels of consumer credit card debt are rising rapidly to a point that it may negatively affect some economies.
 Our governments need to seriously consider intervening before things get out of hand.

 Below are the credit card quotes: –

 “Humanity is living off its ecological credit card and can only do this by liquidating the planet’s natural resources.” – Mathis Wackernagel.

 “I had this question asked to me recently when I was buying food for my wife and brother in law and I would like to ask it to other people: Why is it that most celebrities pay with cash as opposed to a credit card?
 Is it so that they are not recognized right away and want to be more unassuming? – A. J. McLean.

 “You stick a credit card in a machine, and you pay $3 or whatever it is to get cash – your own money.” – Bill Janklow.